kingparra/hpfp/06_-_typeclasses/notes.rst

 ``Eq``

   Things that can be compared for equality.
-Can be derived -- data constructors are compared.
+Can be derived -- data constructor names are compared.

 ``Ord``

   Things that can be ordered.
 Can be derived.
 It inherits from ``Eq``.
-This gives you standard the relational operators.
+This gives you the standard relational operators.

 ``Enum``